Diego-Rocha/compasso-tech-eval/README.md

 - config: additional spring config
 - business: contain the main application logic
 - converter: convert objects like entities, dtos, etc...
+    - obs.: can be replaced by modelMapper in the majority of the cases... but i like to control this :)
 - model: simple models like entity, dto and enums

 ## Stack